Yuzuru Hiraga: Biography

 Hiraga assembled a team of engineers to rebuild the Japanese navy in the aftermath of the terms imposed by the Washington Naval Treaty, which severely restricted designs in terms of displacement and numbers of large capital warships.
 The innovative designs for cruisers and destroyers formulated by Hiraga, which were extraordinarily powerful for their size, were among the most advanced in the world.
 Hiraga concentrated on ways to fit as much weaponry and equipment as possible into a treaty-compliant hull. (i.e. under 10,000 tons standard displacement).
 However, not content with these advancements, the Imperial Japanese Navy General Staff overruled Hiraga’s technical objections, and ordered that even more weaponry be added.
 In the case of Mogami-class cruisers, fifteen 6.1 in guns were mounted on a hull with a nominal displacement of only 8,500 tons.
 This raised technical questions overseas on how such designs were possible within the limitations of the Washington Treaty.
 It was only later revealed that these designs were only possible through generous underestimation of the vessel’s true displacement, and sacrifices in terms of safety.
+“They must be building their ships out of cardboard or lying” said the Royal Navy’s Director of Naval Construction (DNC) in 1935 when briefed by Naval Intelligence about the public displacement figure announced by the Japanese.

 In 1929, after Hiraga's design for the Kii-class battleship was shelved, he went into semi-retirement, and retired from active military service in 1930, becoming an advisor to Mitsubishi shipyards.

 In April 1934, Hiraga faced a board of inquiry after the Tomozuru Incident, a marine accident involving the torpedo boat Tomozuru, which overturned and capsized during trials at the Sasebo Naval Arsenal.
 Resulting investigation revealed what a number of Western engineers had long suspected: Hiraga's designs were top-heavy and tended towards instability.
 The Tomozuru Incident sent shock waves through the Japanese military, as it called into question the safety and basic design concepts of the most modern warships in the Japanese inventory.
 Hiraga's reputation suffered a further setback due to the Fourth Fleet Incident, in which many destroyers of the Hiraga-designed Fubuki-class destroyers were so damaged in a typhoon that the whole class had to be reconstructed.
 However, Hiraga's engineering expertise and designs were eventually vindicated in the investigation, and subsequently appointed to the design team for the superbattleship Yamato.

 In December 1938, Hiraga became the President of Tokyo Imperial University.
-In 1939, he conducted what journalists later termed the "Hiraga Purge", by expelling most of the facility of the university’s School of Economics, for publicly supporting liberal political doctrines.
+In 1939, he conducted what journalists later termed the "Hiraga Purge", by expelling most of the faculty of the university’s School of Economics, for publicly supporting liberal political doctrines.
 On February 17, 1943, Hiraga died at Tokyo University Hospital of complications arising from pneumonia.
 He was posthumously awarded with the Grand Cordon of the Order of the Rising Sun and also with the kazoku peerage title of baron.